Demand for Government–Minted Coins Is a Barometer

 Yes, coins account for a relatively small percentage (~14%) of total supply.
 However the volume of coin sales is indeed significant, for several reasons…

 The first is that demand for silver coinage can increase very sharply, very quickly.
 When the 2008 financial crisis took place, demand for Silver Eagle coins doubled.
 After the financial crisis of 2008 the demand doubled AGAIN!
-Prior to 2008 the demand for the U.S. mint’s silver coins was about 10 million ounces per year.
+Prior to 2008 the demand for US mint silver coins was about 10 million ounces per year.
 The financial crisis doubled that demand on a dime.
 Interesting?

 And after the 2008 episode, many more people “woke up” to the idea that precious metals are a nonrecourse way of owning real money without interference.
 Even with the “recovery,” the demand for silver of this type (government-minted coins) has only increased.
 Again, interesting?